Tonic Music for Mental Health runs two programmes:

 You could also help us to raise funds by adorning your bar with some Tonic collection boxes.

-You can support Tonic by holding a fundraiser in our name and inviting us to provide a Never Mind the Stigma stand at your event.
+You can support Tonic by holding a fundraiser in our name and inviting us to provide a Tonic stand at your event.

 Perhaps you would like one of our choirs to perform as a support act?